 Some famous ESTPs:

-James Buchanan, a former U.S. president
+James Buchanan, former U.S. president

 Ernest Hemingway, writer